input-output-hk/marlowe/docs/Tutorials.md

 This document gives an overview of a set of Marlowe tutorials.

 > Important note: these tutorials address Marlowe 1.3, which
-> is the version implemented in the current version of Meadow.
+> is the version implemented in the current version of Meadow,
+> and is covered in the ISoLA paper.

 > They will be updated to cover Marlowe 2.0, which
 > will be in the new version of Meadow, for the summit in April.